-Regular attendance is advised in order to succeed in MDSC 201.
+Regular attendance is advised in order to succeed in MDSC 407.
+Students are encouraged to attend all in-person sessions and to watch all pre-lecture videos.
+It should be noted that while attendance is not formally taken nor graded, students absent from in-person sessions or choosing not to watch pre-lecture videos will be at a disadvantage in terms of learning important materials.
 Students are expected to take notes during class and should not rely solely on material supplied by the instructors.
 Instructors may or may not post lectures notes to D2L, at their individual discretion.
 In-class discussion and all content presented in class, including concepts and examples, can constitute substantial learning and can be considered for assessment.